AntonioDell/smirky-games-api/README.md

 ## Development

+### Using docker

+When using a docker container as development environment, attaching a debugger to the server is not possible (to my knowlegde).

 In order to start the local docker container for development, you will need to have docker and docker-compose installed.

 Run `sudo docker-compose up -d` to start
 1. the backend on port 8001 and
 2. a mongodb server on port 27017.

+### Using VSCode launch.json

+Press `F5` to run the server and attach the vscode debugger to it.
+You can then set breakpoints and debug normally.

 ## Deployment